fargenfo/linkseq-phase/README.md

-# LinkSeq Phase -- Multi-sample linked-read phasing
+# LinkSeq Phase -- Multi-sample linked-read phasing [WIP]

+*NOTE:* This pipeline is a work-in-progress and should not be used as is.

 [![Docker build](https://img.shields.io/badge/Docker%20build-Available-informational)](https://hub.docker.com/repository/docker/olavurmortensen/linkseq-phase)